davidbanham/marcel/README.md

 Marcel does not support:
 * Inline attachments

-Marcel endeavours to pass the (https://tools.ietf.org/tools/msglint/)[IETF Msglint] tool with no errors.
+Marcel endeavours to pass the (https://tools.ietf.org/tools/msglint/)[IETF Msglint] tool with no errors (aside from ReturnPath).
 If you have a payload that generates errors please file an issue.

 ## Example